nitrictech/examples/README.md

 > Want another language that isn't currently available?
 Chat to us on [Discord](https://nitric.io/chat).

+## Seeking more examples?

+Explore our collection of [example apps](https://github.com/nitrictech/example-apps).

 ## About Nitric

 [Nitric](https://nitric.io) is a framework for rapid development of cloud-native and serverless applications in many languages.